Skip to main content

 • Contacts — The number of contacts assigned this code (click to view them in search results)

-• Created By and Created At — Who created the code and when
+• Created and Created by — When the code was created and who created it

 You can click any column header to sort, and use the filter row below the headers to narrow down codes.
 The table also includes Export buttons to download your codes as a file.
 Assessment codes table